NCIP/gdc-docs/docs/API/Users_Guide/Submission.md

 ```
 #### Updating a released sample using a BCR XML -UPDATE THIS

 Updating data using a BCR XML file is a special case since the original format includes a UUID for many of the nodes in the GDC.
 In the initial submission these UUIDs are used as internal GDC UUIDs.
-If the BCR XML endpoint is used to update biospecimen information of released data the update will occur based on submitter_id (barcode in the XML), but the UUID will change in the GDC.
+If the BCR XML endpoint is used to update biospecimen information of released data the update will occur based on submitter_id (i.e. barcode in the XML), but the UUID will change in the GDC.
 Therefore UUIDs present in the XML may no longer be reflected in the GDC, but the submitter_id's will remain constant.

 Entities are created in Command1.
 These entities are later released.
-In Command2 I will update some information in the XML and submit again.
+Command2 demonstrates updating entity information via XML submission.

 ```Command1
 curl --request PUT --header "X-Auth-Token: $token"  --header 'Content-Type: application/xml' --data-binary @BCR_biospecimen.xml 'https://api.gdc.cancer.gov/v0/submission/QA/REGRESSION/xml/biospecimen/bcr'